tulasireddytulasi/flutter-interview-questions/scenario based questions.md

    - Display the list of countries in the first dropdown widget.
    - After selecting a country, populate the second dropdown with the list of states.
    - Display the selected country and state in a Text widget.

+##### 5. Implement a Flutter widget that displays a map and allows the user to add markers to it.

+##### 6. Write a Flutter widget that displays a scrollable list of items with pagination.

+##### 7. Implement a Flutter widget that displays a chart with data fetched from an API endpoint.

+##### 8. Write a Flutter widget that displays a timer that counts down from a given time

+##### 9. Implement a Flutter widget that allows the user to drag and drop items to reorder them.

+##### 10. Write a Flutter widget that displays a login form with validation.

+##### 11. Write a Flutter widget that displays a list of images fetched from an API endpoint and allows the user to tap on them to view them in full screen.

+##### 12. Implement a Flutter widget that allows the user to select an image from their device's photo gallery and displays it on the screen.

+##### 13. Write a Flutter widget that displays a countdown timer with a start and stop button.

+##### 14. Implement a Flutter with Localization